 Abdominal Muscle Strain or Inflammation

-An abdominal strain is a tear or rupture of part of the abdominal muscles.It is sometimes abbreviated to an ab strain.
-We look at symptoms and treatment options.
+An abdominal strain is a tear or rupture of part of the abdominal muscles, usually at the point where it attaches to the pelvis.